ginic/elopement/README.md

 @include responsivebackground("half-sm.jpg", "half-md.jpg", "half-lg.jpg");
 ```

 When uploading images please keep file size in mind.
 For optimizing, we recommend using [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).
+You can also use the unix command line `convert` program.

 ### Favicon